lex-node/governance/constitution/constitution.md

 * **POKT:** the unit of account recognized as "POKT" by Pocket Core on the Pocket Network and Pocket Blockchain.
 Balances of POKT are tracked in denominations of "pokt" or "upockt" in the "coins" field for each unique address / public key on the Pocket Blockchain.
 POKT is the native cryptocurrency of the Pocket Network and Pocket Blockchain.
 * **Protocol Upgrades:** software updates to Pocket Core, approved according to PIPs
 * **ReturnOnInvestmentTarget:** an off-chain pricing parameter, enabling the Council to signal how many days they believe it should take an App to achieve the USD/Relay Target Range, accounting for the opportunity cost of using the Pocket Network versus competing services
+* **Seed Node:** a Node (other than a Valiadtor Node) that: (a) maintains a copy of the 'Node Address Book' for the Pocket Network and engages in the related peer ID discovery and peer ID propagation activities; and (b) dispatches relay requests to Validator Nodes.
 * **Settlement:** a penalty payment that proposers must make to prevent an Aragon Agreements challenge from escalating to Aragon Court
 * **Signaling Era:** the period before automatic cross-chain execution of the Council’s decisions is achieved
 * **Signaling Vote:** a vote that does not have the intent of executing an action upon completion, but is instead used to assess the sentiment of the Council